yash-sharma1/docs-site/docs/list.md

 enough BNB (for now is 2000BNB), then you should wait for voting result of validators (so far is two weeks).

 But to prevent abuse, if your proposal is rejected by validators, all of your deposit will be distributed to validators.
-So please make sure you are creating **reasonable** proposals.
+So please make sure you are creating **reasonable** proposals, and you are encouraged to talk with community and validators before you create the actual proposal.
 If your proposal is passed, you deposit will be returned to your account.

-Then then owner of the asset to be listed can list the trading pair according to the proposal approved before the proposal is expired.
+Then the owner of the asset to be listed can list the trading pair via command line according to the proposal approved before the proposal is expired.

 ### Create a proposal